 Applicants are advised to apply online through this URL: https://inetapps.nus.edu.sg/GDA2/Home.aspx

-For applications procedures, please refer to the Application Checklist here.
+For applications procedures and supporting documents, please refer to the Application Checklist here.

 Priority for NUS Research Scholarship will be given to PhD applicants.
 Application for the scholarship is self-contained in the application package.
 Please read the instructions carefully when filling out the form.
 Further information on the scheme is available at the here.